 Replace the disposable sanitary cover after each use of the Oculus Go.
 Peel off the paper backing behind the cover and stick the disposable barrier on the vinyl face mask that has been cleaned according to the previous protocol.

-The vinyl face mask is reusable and can be wiped with sani-wipes and set out to dry for two minutes.
+The vinyl face mask is reusable and can be wiped with sani-wipes and set out to dry for three minutes or preferably put inside the Cleanbox.

 I’m working with aging or chronic pain individuals who require assistance with the VR headset.
 How do I ensure they’re comfortable during the VR Experience?